Audience targeting is one of the most important aspects of digital marketing.

 It is likely most of you have run ads on many advertising networks but did little or nothing to understand your audience before launching those campaigns.

-This is meant to help you understand the importance of audience targeting and how you can use it to run better ad campaigns, create more quality content to engage your audience to increase conversion rate.
+This is meant to help you understand the importance of audience targeting and how you can use it to run better ad campaigns, and create more quality content to engage your audience to increase conversion rate.

 I hope it makes sense to you and also you are welcome to share your opinion in the comment section.